marensajdaras/ml_in_real_world/README.md

 # ml_in_real_world

-so in this repository we have four python code files, the objective is to prove the usage of the ml models in the real world
+so in this repository i will add several python files with ml projects , the objective is to prove the usage of the ml models in the real world

 -> the first is about weather